mongodb/specifications/source/auth/auth.rst

 <https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html?shortFooter=true>`_.
 If a username and password are provided drivers
 MUST use these for the AWS IAM access key and AWS IAM secret key, respectively.
 If, additionally, a session token is provided Drivers MUST use it as well.
 If a username is provided without a password (or vice-versa) or if *only* a session token is provided Drivers MUST raise an error.
 In other words, regardless of how Drivers obtain credentials the only valid combination of credentials is an access key ID and a secret access key or an access key ID, a secret access key and a session token.

+AWS recommends using an SDK to "take care of some of the heavy lifting necessary in successfully making API calls, including authentication, retry behavior, and more".

+A recommended pattern for drivers with existing custom implementation is to not further enhance existing implementations, and take an optional dependency on the AWS SDK.
+If the SDK is available, use it, otherwise fallback to the existing implementation.

 The order in which Drivers MUST search for credentials is:

 #.
 The URI